-The tree depicts the living structure of yourself.
+The tree depicts the living structure of yourself or another person.
 In particular it shows not only your past in the condition of its roots and trunk, but also what you have grown into and what your possibilities or potential are.
 It is what has grown from the past into the present.

 Its roots show your connection with your physical body and the earth, your family background and influences, and cultural roots; its trunk the way you direct the energies of your being – growth, sex, thought, emotion.
 The branches are the abilities, directions and many facets you develop in life – varied and yet all connected in the common life process of your being.

 The tree can also symbolise new growth, stages of life and ageing, with its spring leaves and blossom, then the falling leaves.